-First-year BIG students are required to take Introduction to the Agile Mindset and second and third year students are required to take Advanced Agile Mindset.
+\First-year BIG students are required to take Introduction to the Agile Mindset and second and third year students are required to take Advanced Agile Mindset.
+Agile is a project and team management approach used by over 70% of American businesses and organizations.

-To learn more about Iowa BIG, please visit www.iowabig.org.
-You can also reach out to Coordinator@iowabig.org with questions.
+To learn more about Iowa BIG, please visit www.iowabig.org, on FaceBook, and Twitter and Instagram @iowabig.
+You can also reach out to Iseyfer@iowabig.org with questions.